What Causes Cloudy Eyes in Dogs?

 See files for Dogs

 A dog's eyes are a very sensitive part of their anatomy.
 As with all mammals, their eyes have adapted to their environment over time.
 This means they are not as good at discerning detail as human eyes, but they are much better at seeing in the dark.
-Better vision in the dark is likely due to their wild ancestor's necessity to see without artificial light.
-Both humans and dogs, however, need to take care of their eyes.
-Protecting them from foreign bodies, sunlight, changes in the environment and keeping them clean are some basic necessities.
+This does not means their eyes do not need protection.
+Protection from foreign bodies, sunlight, changes in the environment and poor hygiene are basic necessities.

 Anatomy of a dog's eyes